US hunger crisis persists, especially for kids, older adults

 “This has been important because most refugees don’t have a ride,” said Sinthia Rehmet, originally from Pakistan.
 She was among those picking up bags containing small milk cartons, peanut butter, hamburgers and pre-cooked meals to be re-heated.

-The Alhambra School District in Phoenix went from serving 6,000 free breakfasts and 9,600 free lunches every day before the pandemic down to about 2,500 meals overall daily.
+The Alhambra School District in Phoenix went from serving 6,000 free breakfasts and 9,600 free lunches every day before the pandemic down to about 2,500 meals overall daily, said Brienne Berg, the district’s child nutrition coordinator.
+Berg said about 5,000 of the district's estimated 10,000 students returned to campuses in March while a similar number were signed up to continue remote learning.

+For Baca Garcia, the struggling Phoenix mother, without a car, it was often difficult to pick up the packages of food the kids’ school was offering while the campus was closed.
+Fortunately a neighborhood church ensured the family always had something to eat.
+She's now relieved to be working as a hotel housekeeper and her sons Hugo, 14, and Adrian, 6, have returned to classes and two hot meals a day at the district's Valencia Newcomer School.

+In Mississippi’s impoverished Jefferson County, t he school district for months has used aging school buses to deliver meals to the homes of remote learners.
+All 1,100 students in the district qualify for free school meals.

-Also struggling are older adults, many of whom have turned to food banks, Meals on Wheels home deliveries and other charities to get enough to eat.
+Since the pandemic began, many older adults in the U.S. have turned to food banks, Meals on Wheels home deliveries and other charities to get enough to eat.

+Daily meals at the local senior center are no longer an option during shutdowns and going to the grocery store may be dangerous.
+Many older people are cut off from family and friends trying to keep them safe.

 Over $1.675 billion in emergency funding has gone to nutrition programs under the Older Americans Act to pay for food, gas and drivers to deliver meals, along with masks, gloves and sanitizer to protect staff.

-Jackie Robinson, a 66-year-old retired cook who once worked at a French Quarter restaurant in New Orleans, struggled to get by on his Social Security benefits before the pandemic.
-Over the summer he signed up for a city-run delivery program and now gets two meals a day, seven days a week.
+Jackie Robinson, a 66-year-old retired cook who once worked at a French Quarter restaurant in New Orleans, struggled to get by on his Social Security benefits before the pandemic, occasionally visiting a food pantry.
+But over the summer he signed up for a city-run delivery program and now gets two meals a day, seven days a week.

 “Things were getting kind of tough, a little rough and ...
 I needed a little extra assistance,” he said.